Archaeology of Albania: The beginnings of archaeology

 Archaeology in Albania began developing as a discipline in the early 20th century, when foreign and local researchers initiated studies on the country's cultural heritage and historical monuments.
 In the 1920s, Albanian-French agreements ushered in a period of intensive research, bringing notable figures like Léon Rey, who led the French archaeological mission.
 He conducted significant excavations in the ancient city of Apollonia, where monumental structures such as the stoa, the bouleuterion, and the odeon were unearthed.

 Illyrians and antiquity

 Illyrian culture holds a central place in Albanian archaeology.
 Cities such as Byllis, Amantia, Lissus (Lezhë), Shkodra, and Dimale demonstrate the advanced political and economic organization of these communities.
 During the Greek and Roman periods, cities like Butrint and Durrës flourished as important trade and cultural centers.
 Butrint, a UNESCO World Heritage Site, stands as a remarkable example of ancient architecture and urban planning in this part of the Balkans.

 The role of Albanian archaeologists

 Following Albania's independence, archaeology experienced a new phase of development under the guidance of Albanian archaeologists such as Hasan Ceka, Aleks Buda, and Selim Islami.
 They worked to establish a scientific approach rooted in evidence and modern research methodology.
 The establishment of the Institute of Archaeology in 1976 further strengthened this field, promoting systematic excavations and interdisciplinary studies.

-Contemporary discoveries and challenges

-Recent archaeological investigations have highlighted Albania's close ties to Mediterranean trade and cultural routes.
-Notable discoveries include ancient mosaics, monumental tombs, and artistically crafted objects, reflecting influences from Greek, Roman, and later Byzantine cultures.

-However, challenges persist, including limited funding, vandalism, and at times a lack of public awareness about the importance of preserving this heritage.
-Despite these obstacles, Albania remains a country rich in untapped archaeological potential, offering opportunities to shed light on the region's and beyond its history.